-An institute is an institution of higher learning that focuses its studies in one main academic area, rather than offering an array of degree options (i.e. a technology institute like Georgia Tech that is a technology-focused college).
-Thus the difference between institute and university boils down to a targeted degree in specific academic area vs. the ability to choose a degree from a long list of options.
+An institute is an institution of higher learning that focuses its studies on one main academic area, rather than offering an array of degree options (i.e., a technology institute like Georgia Tech that is a technology-focused college).
+Thus the difference between an institute and university boils down to a targeted degree in a specific academic area vs. the ability to choose a degree from a long list of options.

 What is the difference between liberal arts college and university?

 The difference between liberal arts college and university can be summed up as the following: